 Q: When can a person seek financial compensation for a traumatic brain injury?

 The general rule for traumatic brain injury claims (and all other personal injury claims) is that you must be able to prove negligence or a product defect in order to recover financial compensation.
-From running a stop sign to failing to fix a broken railing, negligence can take a variety of different forms,.
-Our attorneys represent clients who have suffered traumatic brain injuries in all types of accidents, including:
+From running a stop sign to failing to fix a broken railing, negligence can take a variety of different forms.
+Our Gulfport brain injury attorneys represent clients who have suffered traumatic brain injuries in all types of accidents, including:

 - Motor vehicle (car, truck, and motorcycle) accidents